folsomcp/specpolFlow/docs-jb/GetStarted/Installation.md

 # Installation

-SpecpolFlow is available on pip, which is the easy way to install it:
+SpecpolFlow is available on pip, which is the easiest way to install it:
 ```
 pip install specpolFlow
 ```

-There is an optional normalization tool, NormPlot, which can be installed:
+There is an optional normalization tool, NormPlot, which can be installed using:
 ```
 pip install normPlot
 ```